bkhanal87/Basu-Khanal-Portfolio/README.md

 ## Description

-My updated portfolio with the new project, Take-a-break that I just completed.
-This updated portfolio also has some of my other important works pinned, my personal information, my educational background, and my contact information.
+This is my updated portfolio that includes the new project, Take-a-break, that me and two other developers recently accomplished.
+Along with my short biography, my updated portfolio also includes sections detailing my skills, my education and my contact information.

 ## Tests:
 ![portfolio-homepage](https://user-images.githubusercontent.com/87610840/141668691-2729da8a-b276-461c-beb5-213d8d82607d.JPG)